-Looking beyond other monitoring techniques, we should acknowledge the relation between our framework and other representational languages.
+Looking beyond other monitoring techniques, we should acknowledge the relation between our modeling formalism and other representational languages.
 In particular, the core notion of describing device behavior in terms of processes that are active under qualitative conditions comes from Forbus' [11] work on qualitative process theory, although we incorporate more quantitative predictions.
-Work by Bobrow et al. [5] is also quite relevant, as they develop a compositional modeling language that exhibits many of the same features found in our work.
-It supports a part-of hierarchy, typed variables, and processes with activation conditions whose behavior can be described by both static and differential equations.
-However, this work emphasizes declarative knowledge representation issues, as opposed to a causal account of behavior.
-In addition, there is less concern about establishing a tight coupling between elements of the model and the modeled system or device.
-In other words, while the languages overlap, our research follows a very different theme.
+Work by Bobrow et al. [5] is also quite relevant, as they propose a compositional modeling language that shares many features with our own, including a part-of hierarchy, typed variables, and processes with activation conditions whose behavior can be described by both algebraic and differential equations.
+However, their work emphasizes issues of declarative knowledge representation, as opposed to causal accounts of behavior, and is less concerned about establishing a tight coupling between elements of the model and the modeled system or device.
+In other words, although the languages overlap, our research follows a very different theme.

-Finally, we note that the CONFIG system [18] [19] is specifically intended as a graphical environment for composing and simulating models of complex devices.
-It supplies a discrete-event simulation with capabilities for continuous-time models, where the models are expressed as deterministic, state transition systems.
+Finally, we should note graphical environment, CONFIG [18] [19], that lets users compose and simulate models of complex devices.
+This system supports discrete-event simulation with capabilities for continuous-time models in which models are expressed as deterministic state-transition systems.
 CONFIG has been employed as the central engine in a number of NASA simulation tests.
-Relative to our language, CONFIG offers more diverse model types and a richer capability for simulating models forward, but with less attention to hierarchical model structure.
+Relative to our language, it offers more diverse model types and a richer capability for simulating models forward, but pays less attention to hierarchical model structure.

-9 Concluding Discussion
+9. Concluding Remarks

 In closing, we should consider some general issues that have emerged from our research on interactive monitoring.
-One surprising result is that a single representation of knowledge - hierarchically organized sets of quantitative process models - can support not only anomaly detection, but also fault isolation and even diagnosis.
+One surprising result is that a single representation of knowledge - hierarchically organized sets of quantitative process models - can support not only anomaly detection, but also fault isolation and diagnosis.
 This indicates that process models have substantial practical power and suggests they should be considered for other tasks as well.
 We believe the source of this power lies in the direct mapping between model structure and device structure, which leads directly to the formalism's transparency and to the monitoring framework's simplicity.

-A second result is that we have been able to generate high-level user feedback on the basis of a functional description of device behavior, while such feedback is typically associated with goal-oriented methods.
-Rather than view these two approaches as a dichotomy, our work suggests that they can be productively merged.
-In particular, if the abstract vocabulary for describing faults is what carries value to users, we should consider augmenting our hierarchical, but mechanical perspective with a layer of modeling that describes artifacts in purposive terms, and use the new layer to interpret monitoring alerts.
-More broadly, we may be able to represent both physical and man-made systems as process models, with functional and teleological interpretations.
+A second result is that we have been able to generate high-level user feedback on the basis of a functional description of device behavior, even though such feedback is typically associated with goal-oriented methods.
+Rather than view these two approaches as dichotomous, our work suggests that they can be productively merged.
+In particular, if the abstract vocabulary for describing faults is what carries value to users, we should consider augmenting our hierarchical but mechanical perspective with a layer of modeling that describes artifacts in purposive terms and use the new layer to interpret monitoring alerts.
+More broadly, we may be able to represent both physical and man-made systems as process models with functional and teleological interpretations.